joshuaguinness/hackwestern-emr/README.md

 ![Logo](emr-pictures/logo.png)

-Developed an accessible, voice-enabled electronic medical record system which stores patients’ medical records, and allows patients to fill out medical forms using speech-to-text.
+Developed an accessible, voice-enabled electronic medical record system which stores patients’ medical records, allows patients to fill out medical forms using speech-to-text, and provide an electronic voice signature.
 Our theme while building it was accessibility, hence the voice control integration, simple and easy to understand UI, and big, bold colours.

 This project was inspired by Leon's father's first-hand experience with a lack of electronic medical records and realizing the need for more accessible patient experience.